Imagine, you are in the year 1996, and you go for a cup of coffee to a cafe. The coffee, back then would have cost only Rs 7.

 Coming back to 2014, the same coffee will now cost Rs 80, in an outlet not even too upscale!
 This is an increase of 14% every year on just a cup of coffee – this is inflation working against you.
 Value of Re 1 in 1996 was just Rs 0.08 in 2014 and is even lesser in 2015.
 In 2030, the same cup of coffee might cost you almost Rs.
 600 (if prices increase at 14% every year)!

 Note that it’s not just your coffee that is scaling up, inflation or in simpler terms price rise, applies to everything we buy and consume.
-The inflation rate in India is on an average around 8-9%.
+The inflation rate in India has been on an average, around 7% historically.
+This has been lower in the recent past with 4%-5% being seen in 2019.

 In most cases, like in education sector, the percentage rise in prices has been in double figures annually.
 In other words, your money will keep becoming poorer, though you might be getting richer, theoretically.